The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Rhine River cruise ship docked near Heidelberg with waterfront buildings and green hills in Germany

-A Rhine River cruise ship docked near Heidelberg with colorful waterfront buildings and forested hills in the background.
+A river cruise ship docked near the city with colorful waterfront buildings and forested hills in the background.

 Active Water Adventures Beyond the Deck

 Some cruise guests prefer to leave the large ship behind.
 Instead, they choose a smaller and more active experience on the water.
-Fortunately, Heidelberg makes that easy.
+Fortunately, this riverside destination makes that easy.

 Kayak the Neckar Guided kayak tours on the Neckar River offer a fresh way to see the city.
 From the water, you glide past Old Bridge Heidelberg and the charming Old Town.
 Because the pace is relaxed, beginners can join with confidence.
 At the same time, the experience feels active and immersive.